How to write an argumentative essay: step-by-step guide for students

 Step 2: Conducting research

-Your research process is very important for creating an argumentative essay.
+The research stage plays a key role in creating an argumentative essay.
 Any of your claims or ideas should have a solid foothold.
 For example, you must have proof if you claim that the sky is blue and the water is green.
 Here are the key steps to follow.

 Systematize all academic sources or the results of your research.
 Formulate key claims and ideas.
 Your reader (professor) should not be left with counterarguments or objections to the information you provide in your essay.
 So writing an argumentative essay is like walking on hot coals.
 One false step and you risk failing your mission.
 And check the criteria for the validity of your info.